Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 - WildFire: A looping coaster that reaches speeds of 66 mph.

 - Fire-In-The-Hole: A low-key indoor roller coaster that is perfect for those who are wanting to experience their first coaster (it only has one small drop!).

 - The Giant Barn Swing: Swing seven stories high at 45 mph.

-A few of our favorite places to eat at Silver Dollar City are the Tater Twist stand, Fry Bread Company for one of their sandwiches, Crossroads Pizza and Eva & Delilah’s Bakery for a breakfast item or snack.
+A few of our favorite places to eat at Silver Dollar City are the Tater Twist stand, Fry Bread Company for one of their sandwiches, Crossroads Pizza, and Eva & Delilah’s Bakery for a breakfast item or snack.
 Once upon a time Logan may or may not have spent $50 on the cheesy breadsticks at Eva and Delilah’s.
 Don’t worry, he shared… sort of.
-For those that are curious about dietary restrictions, Silver Dollar City offers a number of gluten-free, dairy-free, vegetarian and vegan options too!
+For those that are curious about dietary restrictions, Silver Dollar City offers a number of gluten-free, dairy-free, vegetarian, and vegan options too!

 Throughout the year there are a number of festivals, our favorites being the Fall Harvest Festival and the Old Time Christmas which is absolutely magical with millions of lights on display.

 We love this place so much we typically spend a whole day here whenever we visit Branson and even bought season passes last year.
-With the variety of activities offered at Silver Dollar City, it’s great for ALL ages and is by far our favorite attraction in this Branson visitors guide.
+With the variety of activities offered at Silver Dollar City, it’s great for ALL ages and is by far our favorite attraction in this Branson itinerary.

 Price: $71/adult, $61/child, $69/senior